Approximate Nearest Neighbors in the Space of Persistence Diagrams: Generating and Searching Persistence Keys

 We are now almost ready to prove \thmref{collision}, which shows that a query diagram $Q$ collides with a snapping of diagram $P$ if and only if $P$ and $Q$ are close diagrams.
 (Note that this `if and only if' statement uses asymmetric notions of \emph{close}).
 We first prove a simplified version in \lemref{boundedcollision}, where we consider the perfect matching problem in the extended plane $\Rbar^2$.
 In this case, the proof is made easier as the two diagrams necessarily have the same number of points (as otherwise, a perfect matching is not possible).
-Then, to prove \thmref{collision}, we delete points that are less than or equal to distance $\frac{1}{2}\delta$ of $D$ in the query diagram $Q$ and observe that some of these points could have been matched with off-diagonal points in $P$ with persistence up to, and including,~$\delta$.
+Then, to prove \thmref{collision}, we delete points that are less than or equal to distance $\frac{1}{2}\delta$ of $D$ in the query diagram $Q$ and observe that some of these points could have been matched with off-diagonal points in $P$ with persistence up to, and including,~$\frac{3}{2}\delta$.
+We note that, for the sake of space, we include all proofs in the appendix.